udacity/machine-learning/projects/boston_housing/project_description.md

 You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html).

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
-Make sure that you select the Python 2.7 installer and not the Python 3.x installer.

 ## Starting the Project